RapidETL/RapidETL/README.md

-# RapidETL
+# RapidETL 🚀

-RapidETL is a lightweight, low-code Python library that enables developers to build and run ETL pipelines using simple JSON configurations, eliminating the need for boilerplate code.
+**RapidETL** is a **lightweight, low-code Python library** for building blazing-fast ETL (Extract, Transform, Load) pipelines using **simple JSON configurations**.
+Designed for **speed and simplicity**, RapidETL eliminates boilerplate code and enables rapid prototyping, making it ideal for small to medium-scale data workflows.